 The section near Tring runs over Pitstone Hill, by Tring Station and through Tring Park along the ridge overlooking Tring.
 The photo shows the spectacular footbridge that carries the Ridgeway over the A41 between Tring Station and Wigginton.

 If you are visiting Tring on a Friday or Saturday, be sure to visit this excellent new museum run by dedicated volunteers from the local history society.
-There's something for everyone, including the chance for children to dig up treasure in the special sandpit!
-Arrangments can be made for group/school visits on other days.
+There’s something for everyone, including the chance for children to dig up treasure in the special sandpit!
+Arrangements can be made for group/school visits on other days.
+Visit the website for more details.

 Tring Park belonged to Tring Mansion, now the Tring Park School for the Performing Arts.
 When the A41 Tring Bypass was built the original park was split in two, and the area now known as Tring Park is the part south of the bypass.